 - No-Bake Peanut Butter Bars - my most popular keto dessert recipe.

-If you love this super easy and low carb Brussel Sprouts with Bacon recipe as much as I do, make sure you share with your friends on Facebook and Pinterest so they can try them too.
+If you love this super easy and low carb Brussel Sprouts with Bacon recipe as much as I do, make sure you share it with your friends on Facebook and Pinterest so they can try them too.

 - Cut each sprout in half and take out hte touch outer leaves.